73-year-old jazz singer makes special Mother's Day comeback

 Indeed they did - because she was there to serenade her fans at Moore's Place in Jersey City.

-Grant spent three weeks in the hospital, then lost 50 pounds in recovery.
+Grant spent three weeks Newark Beth Israel Medical Center, then lost 50 pounds in recovery.
 She scheduled her comeback for Mother's Day when it all began.

 "What better time than my birthday and Mother's Day for me to start singing?" she added.